Completely bounded kernels: An application of the off-diagonal method

 \section{An application of the off-diagonal method}

-The study of the decomposability of a completely bounded map $\varphi$ is related to the problem of completely positive completion of a $2\times 2$ matrix with $\varphi$ and $\varphi^{\ast}$ in the off-diagonal positions, as noted by Haagerup \cite{HA85}.
-Our goal is to use this relationship to show that any completely bounded kernel (into an appropriate space) has a Kolmogorov decomposition.
+In light of Corollary~\ref{cor:Haagerup_says_so}, the study of the decomposability of a completely bounded map $\varphi$ is related to the problem of completely positive completion of a $2\times 2$ matrix with $\varphi$ and $\varphi^{\ast}$ in the off-diagonal positions.
+Our goal is to use this relationship to show that any uniformly completely bounded kernel (and hence any regular completely bounded kernel) into an appropriate space has a Kolmogorov decomposition.
 Now, let $k\in{\mathbb{K}_X(\mathcal{A,B})}$ and consider the following six statements:

 \begin{itemize} \item[(\emph{i}\kern1pt)] There exist $L_1,L_2\in{\mathbb{K}^{+}_X(\mathcal{A,B})}$ such that